You are currently on Hearing Direct UK

 This entry was posted on 20th July 2017 by Joan McKechnie.

 Can't hear out of one ear?
-This can be down to a number of things such as hearing loss, infection, a blockage, or age.
+This can be down to a number of things such as hearing loss, infection, a blockage, a ruptured eardrum or age.

 In this blog post, we will guide you through what can cause the inability to hear out of one ear, treatment, and how to manage hearing loss.

 A loss of hearing in one ear can occur at any point during anyone's lifetime.
-This could be a result of a medical condition, an infection, inner ear blockage, or other underlying issues.
+This could be a result of a medical condition, an infection, a ruptured ear drum, inner ear blockage, or other underlying issues.

 A loss of hearing in one ear can occur suddenly or gradually over time.
 It can affect the left ear, the right, or even both.
 A sudden loss of hearing may be a result of an infection or blockage, whereas a gradual loss may be down to ageing or another medical issue.